-The Master of Electrical and Computer Engineering (MECE) degree is a non-thesis and single year degree program.
-It's intended primarily for students who wish to strengthen their academic background through three or four semesters of additional coursework.
-The MECE program is a bridge to industry, designed to provide advanced learning and training in the applied aspects of ECE technology beyond the typical undergraduate electrical and computer engineering degree program.
+The Master of Electrical and Computer Engineering (MECE) degree is a non-thesis capstone-based degree program offered through the Department of Electrical and Computer Engineering at Rice.
+Central to the MECE program is the completion of a year-long capstone project which provides the opportunity for students to produce an advanced product or real-world data analysis that has societal impact.
+Overall, the MECE program is a bridge to industry, designed to provide advanced learning and training in the applied aspects of ECE technology beyond the typical undergraduate electrical and computer engineering degree program.

-Upon matriculation, the MECE is assigned a faculty advisor in their primary area of interest.
+Upon joining the program, MECE students get to work with a faculty advisor.
 The advisor will counsel the student in developing a degree plan consistent with the student’s career objectives.
 The MECE may be pursued on a part-time or full-time basis.
-Students must maintain continuous program enrollment and involvement unless granted an official leave of absence.

 Visit General Announcements for all up-to-date MECE requirements.